fossabot/luna/README.md

 ## New release soon

 > I am working on the new release with many extra features, rewrite almost every component using React Hooks, new manager API  and new design!
-You can preview my work on develop branch - stay tuned!
+You can preview my work on develop branch - stay tuned! :eyes:

 ## Features